Steve Tobocman, Executive Director

 Steve Tobocman has launched innovative nonprofit enterprises in community development, immigrant economic development and other arenas.
 Since 2010, he has served as executive director of Global Detroit, a regional economic and community development organization advancing immigrant-inclusive strategies to drive the growth, revitalization and broadly shared prosperity of Detroit and Southeast Michigan.

-Steve earned his Juris Doctor cum laude from the University of Michigan Law School and a Masters in Public Policy from UM’s Ford School of Public Policy.
-He has taught several semesters at the Ford School, as well as Wayne State Law School.
-He lives in Southwest Detroit with his wife Sharon Dolente and two children.
+Steve earned his Juris Doctor cum laude from the University of Michigan Law School and a Masters in Public Policy from UM’s Ford School of Public Policy, in addition to graduating as an Echols Scholar from the University of Virginia.
+He was a Skadden Fellow, in addition to an Equal Justice Works Fellow.
+He also is a proud Americorps alumnus.
+Steve has taught several semesters at the Ford School, as well as Wayne State University Law School.
+After nearly 25 years living in Southwest Detroit, Steve now resides in Albany, California with his wife Sharon Dolente and two children.

 Return to the Global Detroit team page.